What’s new in bladder cancer research?

-Several newer tests look for substances in the urine that might help show if a person has bladder cancer.
+Several newer tests look for substances in urine that might help show if a person has bladder cancer.
 These tests are used mainly to help diagnose bladder cancer or to look for recurrence in people who have already been treated.
-Researchers are now looking to see if these tests might be helpful even earlier, to screen for bladder cancer in people without symptoms (see “Can bladder cancer be found early?”).
+Researchers are now looking to see if these tests might be helpful even earlier, to screen for bladder cancer in people without symptoms (see Can bladder cancer be found early?).

-Reducing the risk of bladder cancer recurrence
+Reducing the risk of bladder cancer coming back

 Bladder cancer treatment

 Some surgeons are using a newer approach to cystectomy in which they sit at a control panel in the operating room and maneuver robotic arms to do the surgery.
-This approach, known as robotic-assisted surgery, lets the surgeon operate through several small incisions instead of one large one.
+This approach, known as a robotic cystectomy, lets the surgeon operate through several small incisions instead of one large one.
 This may help patients recover more quickly from surgery.
 This type of surgery is already used to treat some other cancers, such as prostate cancer, but it’s not yet clear if it’s as good as standard surgery for removing the bladder.
 This approach is being studied to see if this is the case.

-Researchers are looking at a number of new compounds to see if putting them into the bladder after surgery can help lower the risk of the cancer coming back.
+Researchers are looking at a number of new medicines to see if putting them into the bladder after surgery can help lower the risk of the cancer coming back.
 The hope is to find some that are better and/or safer than currently used drugs such as BCG and mitomycin.

-For this treatment, a special light-sensitive drug is injected into the blood and allowed to collect in the tumor cells for a few days.
+Photodynamic therapy (PDT) is now being studied to see if it’s useful in treating early stage bladder cancers.
+A light-sensitive drug is injected into the blood and allowed to collect in the cancer cells for a few days.
 Then a special type of laser light is focused on the inner lining of the bladder through a cystoscope.
 The light changes the drug in the cancer cells into a new chemical that can kill them.

-Last Medical Review: 11/15/2012
+Last Medical Review: 01/26/2016

-Last Revised: 01/17/2013
+Last Revised: 05/23/2016